KrishnaPrasad2606/M2-EmbSys/Project/1_Requirements/Reamdme.md

 ------------------------------------------------------------------------------------------------

+# SWOT ANALYSIS
+ # Strengths

+ Secure and easy to use.
+ # Weakness

+ User is not alterted when he is not a closed proximity.

+ # Opportunity

+ Can be used anywhere and affordable.

+ # Threads

+ Can be hacked.

 # ADVANTAGES
  The given system is handy and portable, and thus can be easily carried from one place to another.
  The circuitry is not that complicated and thus can be easily troubleshooted.